justjim1220/MMM-MyVideoPlayer/README.md

 # MMM-MyVideoPlayer
-A simple video player for MagicMirror
+A simple video player for MagicMirror in which you provide the videos.
+Home videos included!

-The MMM-MyVideoPlayer module is a <a href=https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules>3rd Party Module</a> of the <a href=https://github.com/MichMich/MagicMirror/tree/developMagicMirror>MagicMirror</a>
+The MMM-MyVideoPlayer module is a <a href=https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules>3<sup>rd</sup> Party Module</a> of the <a href=https://github.com/MichMich/MagicMirror/tree/developMagicMirror>MagicMirror<sup>2</sup></a>

 ## Screenshots
 ![ScreenShot of poster](https://github.com/justjim1220/MMM-MyVideoPlayer/blob/master/Screenshot%20(1).png)